 Doggie lawn – a doggie lawn is a patch of grass that can be used for your pup to potty on.
 It is a nice way to potty train your puppy and is perfect for apartment patios.

-I never would have thought that you could raise a big dog like a Boxer in a condo, but it is possible!
-Yes, it is always ideal to have a large yard for your dog.
+I never would have thought that you could raise a big dog like a Boxer pup in a condo, but it is possible!
+Yes, it is always ideal to have a large yard for your Boxer dog.
 But if you live in a condo, you just need to be creative.
-Go for long walks every single day and take the time to your Boxer to the park to get out their energy.
+Go for long walks every single day and make the time to take your Boxer pup to the park to get out their energy.
 This is where a doggie lawn comes in handy for potty training.
 Remember, if there is a will, there is a way!
 Don’t forget to reward your pup with homemade dog treats.

 Boxers will need their toenails trimmed often, so you want to get them in the habit of that at an early age as well.
-Once cleared by the vet, make sure to take your Boxer to a groomer to get their toes trimmed consistently.
+Once cleared by the vet, make sure to take your Boxer pup to a groomer to get their toes trimmed consistently.

-While your puppy is growing, continue to get them out to play and once they have all of their vaccines, socialize with other dogs and people.
+While your Boxer puppy is growing, continue to get them out to play and once they have all of their vaccines, socialize with other dogs and people.
 Also, stimulate their mind with fun toys and always reward them when they do something good, especially during potty training!

 We do have to cover some things you NEVER want to do when raising your Boxer puppy.
-Never leave your puppy alone, especially cooped up, for more than 6 hours at a time.
+Never leave your Boxer puppy alone, especially cooped up, for more than 6 hours at a time.
 Avoid overfeeding them, as it can cause health issues.
 Also, don’t let them be around other dogs until they are fully vaccinated.
 This is why you should follow up with your vet for the proper vaccinations.

 With patience and love, you will grow an incredible bond with your Boxer.
 And you will be proud that your gentle giant has such good manners!